PromptKing/Armageddon2/README.md

+Application you need to install/ CUDNN v9.6/ NVIDIA CUDA 12.6 SDK/ WINDOWS TOOLKIT SDK version 10.0.26100.0/ NODE/ OLLAMA.exe including model qwen2-math:7b you can download from the Ollama site/ OPEN CV, but it's already migrated to run with the application/ Complete folder will be uploaded to MEGAUPLOAD link soon.

 Project Breakdown: Armageddon2
 Overview: Armageddon2 is an advanced AI-accelerated computational framework designed for real-time CPU and GPU task optimization.
 It leverages CUDA, cuDNN, and AVX-optimized CPU instructions to enhance parallel computing efficiency.
 The framework dynamically monitors, analyzes, and predicts workload distribution between CPU and GPU, ensuring optimal resource utilization.

-This project appears to focus on high-performance computing, memory management, AI-driven predictions, and code injection for system-level optimizations.
+This project focuses on high-performance computing, memory management, AI-driven predictions, and code injection for system-level optimizations.

 Key Features
 1. AI-Driven CPU/GPU Load Balancing